mtxslv/mtxslv.github.io/_posts/2020-09-03-xor_neural_net.md

 We already know what we should do.
 Now we should choose the model f($$x$$;$$\theta$$).

+# Theoretical Modelling (Let's think for a while...)
 ## Only one Neuron (A Linear Model)

 Our first attempt will consider a linear model.
 Such model implements the following equation: